- BY Tim Kanak

 If your current roofing material is shingles, they should last up to 20-25 years if well maintained while metal roofs should last up to 50-70 years.
 If your roofs have completed their lifespan, then repair is a trap.

-2. Area of the Roof Affected
+2. The area of the Roof Affected

 The area affected is also a major determinant.
 If the damage is spread across the roof, repair may cost almost as much as a replacement so it’s economically wise to go for a replacement.
+Repairing a roof that has extensive damage can be difficult and time-consuming, and it may not be possible to get a good quality repair.

-3. The Condition of your Roof
+3. The Condition of Your Roof

 If you plan to stay in your home for much longer, you still have more time to tackle repair work and maybe have a maintenance routine in place.
-If you plan on selling your home, however, go for a roof replacement if the damage is much.
+If you plan on selling your home, however, go for a roof replacement if the damage is too much.
 It will also get your property off the market early.

-5. Insurance claim
+5. Insurance Claim

 Before deciding on replacement or repair, enquire with your insurance provider if the damage type is included in your policy.
 Your policy may cover storm damage but not wear and tear or poor installation.